mvrahden/treasurer/README.md

 - encapsulate complex things in methods with expressive names.
 - not hide any relevant information for other colleagues.
 - never use comments when you can express things through code - so: never use comments.
-- keep methods small and simple to interpret.
+- keep methods small and simple for interpretion.
 - leave places always a bit cleaner than you've found them.

+# License
+This Project is licensed under the *"revised" BSD-3-Clause*.